 The Company is fully owned by its immediate parent company, Endurance Worldwide Holdings Limited ("EWHL") incorporated in London, England.
 The ultimate parent entity is Sompo Holdings, Inc. ("Sompo Holdings"), a holding company headquartered in Japan and publicly traded on the Tokyo Stock Exchange.

 A1.2 Supervisory authority and group supervisor

 The Company is supervised by both the PRA and the Financial Conduct Authority ("FCA").
 Their respective contact details are:

-Prudential Regulation Authority Financial Conduct Authority Bank of England
+Prudential Regulation Authority

 20 Moorgate 25 The North Colonade, Canary Wharf